 Why teach in Wales?

-As most teachers will tell you, there’s no such thing as a ‘typical’ day at work.
-That’s because no two days are the same – you’re unlikely ever to be bored by a lack of variety.
-It’s also a career that offers great benefits and gives you an opportunity to use a wide range of skills and inspire students to learn.
+As teachers will tell you, there’s no such thing as a ‘typical’ day at work.
+No two days are the same and you’re unlikely ever to be bored by a lack of variety.
+It’s also a career that offers great benefits, and with an exciting new curriculum on the way in Wales you’ll have the freedom to use your ideas and a wide range of skills to inspire your pupils.

 Make a difference and inspire the next generation

 You may remember a truly brilliant teacher from school who made a real difference to your life.
 As a teacher you can use your knowledge and passion for learning to help children unlock capabilities and talents that they didn’t even know they had.
 You too will develop a wide range of transferable skills for yourself in the process.

 In addition to planning and teaching a range of engaging lessons, you can pass on your hobbies and interests as part of your work and by getting involved in after-school clubs, trips or sport.

 Children and young people are exciting and unpredictable.
 They are the future.
 Working with them as a teacher is never dull!
 Making sure that every individual has access to a quality education and the opportunity to succeed is incredibly rewarding.